-Module 7 cannot be taken unless the applicant has completed and passed the International Diploma in Brewing Technology which consists of all the following Modules 1–6.
+This module cannot be taken unless the applicant has completed and passed the WBA International Diploma in Brewing Technology previously, which consists of Modules 1–6.

-All students applying for a program, module or course must be at least twenty-one (21) years of age.
+All students applying for an advanced program, module or course must be at least twenty-one (21) years of age.

 This advanced program or module requires students to have a specific knowledge of brewing theory and/or related sciences in order to be successful in the assessment process by having either successfully completed one of the following, with exception of Modules 5 and 7 (see exceptions info below).

 (a) Successfully passing the Concise Course in Brewing Technology (campus or online), or